Jo-Minken/Practice/Interview/Ruby and Rails.md

 - What is a class?

-- What is the difference between a class and a module?
+- What is the difference between a class and a module?<br>
   A class has attributes and methods.
 You can create an instance of a class.
   A module is just a collection of methods and constants, which you can mixin with another module or class.

 - What is an object?

-- How would you declare and use a constructor in Ruby?
+- How would you declare and use a constructor in Ruby?<br>
   A constructor is defined via an initialize method which is called when a new instance of a class is initialized.
 Defining this method is not required.
 It’s often used to provide attribute values on new instances.

 - How would you create getter and setter methods in Ruby?